How To Teach Extended Triangle Pose (Uttitha Trikonasana)

 If your student is struggling to reach their hand on the floor, use a chair.

-Easing off your furthest limit in Trikonasana can make way for a deeper stretch in the pelvis and shoulders.
+Easing off your furthest limit in Extended Triangle Pose can make way for a deeper stretch in the pelvis and shoulders.

 Focus on keeping your spine long.